 There’s a near 20 page chapter on the subject in my eBook.
 Alcohol is a risk factor for leaky gut syndrome, but by removing grains you can quarantine the damage and limit its spread.

 Eight – get more vitamin E. Goal – to relieve pressure on the antioxidant system.
 Vitamin E is not as strongly involved with alcohol detoxification as the other top dietary antioxidant, vitamin C, but by increasing your intake you can still relieve both vitamin C and glutathione.
 They will have less duties to perform elsewhere in the body, with vitamin E hunting down free radicals in the eyes, lungs and brain.
 Hence, the detoxification of alcohol will go far more smoothly.
-There’s a full guide to increasing vitamin E in this article.
+There’s a full guide to increasing vitamin E in this article, but one of the ultimate supplements is this Dr Mercola Vitamin E.

 Nine – eat more antioxidants.
 Goal – to relieve pressure on the antioxidant system.
 The same rule applies to the endless minor antioxidants in nature, whether it’s polyphenols, resveratrol, lambertianin C, rutin or quercetin.
 Eat the classic antioxidant foods like berries, green vegetables, herbs, spices, coffee and very dark chocolate (it’s true, chocolate can be beneficial for acne).